clicknium/clicknium-docs/doc/developtools/recorder/record.md

 ## Record advanced option

 Default advanced option is `None`.
-When recording web UI element, you can also select `XPath`, which will generate a xpath string.
+When recording web UI element, you can also select XPath to generate a xpath string.
 ![select advance option](../../img/record_choose_advance.png)